CaetusX/AE_Bot/README.md

 6) Screen capture mode: It can capture the screen

 # How to run it
 It runs with emulator.
-I only tried LD Player.
+Both Nox player and LD Player is suppported.

 Finish the story up to 2.2 so that all the areas are open.

-I suggest to set LD Player at least 1280 x 720.
+I suggest to set emulator at least 1280 x 720.
 Because I use OpenCV to catch the image for comparison, any resolution lower than 1280 x 720 might not make the bot work.

 # How to start it
 First, open up the config_setup.txt file and read through it.
 This is the main config file to set the running mode.